droidiego/droidiego-test.github.io/ecd.md

 - Google Play app statistics: Google collect app usage statistics, and we used it improve our apps
 - Google AdMob: Google's advertising requirements can be summed up by Google's Advertising Principles.
 They are put in place to provide a positive experience for users.
 [AdMob & AdSense policies](https://support.google.com/admob/answer/6128543?hl=en)

-In general, this is what the Google Privacy Policy page says about opt-out: “View and edit your preferences about the Google ads shown to you on Google and across the web, such as which categories might interest you, using Ads Settings.
-You can also visit that page to opt out of certain Google advertising services.”
-(Google Privacy Policy) “Review and control certain types of information tied to your Google Account by using Google Dashboard.” ([Google Privacy Policy](https://policies.google.com/privacy?hl=en))
+You can also visit the [Google Privacy Policy](https://policies.google.com/privacy?hl=en) to opt out of certain Google advertising services and review certain types of information tied to your Google Account by using Google Dashboard.

 *Last Edited on 2018-05-12*